Technical SEO Audit Checklist

 13. JavaScript rendering

-- Key content (headings, body text, links) is present in the HTML source, not only injected by JavaScript
+- Key content (headings, body text, links) is present in the HTML source.
+JavaScript should not be the only source of content

 - Compare

-<a href>elements, not JavaScriptonClickhandlers without href - Google’s cached version of key pages reflects the correct rendered content
+<a href>elements.
+Avoid JavaScriptonClickhandlers without href - Google’s cached version of key pages shows the correct rendered content

 - Internal links in JavaScript-rendered content use standard